aquasecurity/tracee/docs/docs/flags/scope.1.md

 - container: Select events from specific container IDs.
 - executable: Select events based on the executable path.

-Strings can be compared as a prefix if ending with '\*', or as a suffix if starting with '\*'.

-NOTE: Expressions containing '\*' token must be escaped!

 ### BOOLEAN OPERATOR (PREPENDED)